New Legacy Project Announces Retirement of Lead Singer, Hunter Sparkman - Southern Gospel News SGNScoops Digital

-New Legacy Project Announces Retirement of Lead Singer, Hunter SparkmanWritten by SGN Scoops Staff on October 12, 2020 – 9:45 am -
+New Legacy Project Announces Retirement of Lead Singer, Hunter SparkmanWritten by Staff on October 17, 2020 – 4:38 pm -

 Nashville, Tenn – Popular Southern Gospel group, New Legacy Project, have announced that Hunter Sparkman, their long time lead singer, will be leaving the group at the end of this year.